Shazzz135/LeetCode_Solutions/Code/Python/28_FirstOccurrence.md

-# LeetCode Problem #28 — FIrst Occurrence
+# LeetCode Problem #28 — First Occurrence

 ## Problem Description
 Given two strings needle and haystack, return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.